Turn any photo into a pattern — free

 When you alternate between two colors every few rows (stripes), you can cut and rejoin the yarn each time or carry it up the side of the work.
 Carrying is faster: after the last stitch of a row with color A, bring color B up from below and complete the color change.
 Leave color A hanging and pick it up again when you need it.
 Every 2–4 rows, catch the carried strand by crocheting over it for one or two stitches to keep it taut against the edge.
 This technique produces a neat edge on one side (the side you turn toward) and a slightly looser edge on the other.
 For wide color blocks or when colors change infrequently, cutting and rejoining is cleaner because carrying across many rows creates tension problems.

-Color Change Tips for Cleaner Results
+Changing Yarn Color in Crochet: Tips for Cleaner Results

 Three consistent problems with crochet color changes and how to fix them.
 Loose tension at the join: pull the new color through firmly on the first stitch after the change, then relax into your normal tension.
 A too-firm join stays visible; a too-loose join also stays visible.
 Practice the single joining stitch as a separate motion.
 Color bleeding to the wrong row: you changed on the wrong step.
 The change must happen on the completing yarn-over of the last stitch before the new color — not at the beginning of the first stitch in the new color.
 Count your yarn-overs and find where the change belongs.
 Tails coming loose: weave in tails along the color boundary using a tapestry needle in a figure-eight or woven pattern (not just straight back the way they came).
 Lock the end by splitting one or two plies of the yarn.
 For acrylic and synthetic fibers, a small dab of fabric glue at the woven tail adds extra security for items that will be washed repeatedly.